surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

     return fetchBestOfMappedEmployees(company, popularBandCollector);
 }
 ```
-We can even continue to simplify this, we can put the collectors outside and the parent calls can pass the collect and then we don’t really need this method calls itself.

-All code is available on github, and each separate iteration is in separate commit, please check this out at https://github.com/surajcm/java_fun_extraction_01/commits/master
+In our quest for simplification, we've discovered a method to externalize collectors and allow parent calls to pass collect, eliminating the need for method calls themselves.
+You can explore the step-by-step iterations of this process in separate commits on GitHub.
+Check out the code at https://github.com/surajcm/java_fun_extraction_01/commits/master for a detailed breakdown.